jzummo/Bingus/README.md

 # Bingus
-Bringing a classic game into the ancient world.
+Bringing a classic game into the Roman world.
 I made this site back in 2016.